go1com/openai-review/README.md

    - [How to contribute to this project](#how-to-contribute-to-this-project)
    - [How to test your OpenAI Review changes in your project](#how-to-test-your-openai-review-changes-in-your-project)

 # Current capabilities of OpenAI Review
-OpenAI Review is a powerful tool designed to streamline your development workflow.
+OpenAI Review is a tool designed to streamline your development workflow.
 Here's what it can do for you:
-- **Automated Pull Request Assignments**: No more manual assignments.
-OpenAI Review can automatically assign an assignee to a Pull Request, saving you time and effort.
+- **Automated Pull Request Assignments**: Automatically assign an assignee to a Pull Request.

-- **Intelligent Reviewer Selection**: OpenAI Review can assign reviewers to a Pull Request, ensuring the right eyes are on your code.
+- **Reviewer Selection**: Assign reviewers to a Pull Request.

-- **Dynamic Pull Request Descriptions**: Writing a Pull Request description can be tedious.
-Let OpenAI Review do it for you, generating concise and informative descriptions.
+- **Dynamic Pull Request Descriptions**: Generate concise and informative descriptions.

-- **Comprehensive File Reviews**: OpenAI Review provides an overall review of each changed file in your Pull Request, giving you a high-level view of the changes.
+- **Comprehensive File Reviews**: Provide an overall review of each changed file in your Pull Request.

-- **Discover More**: OpenAI Review is packed with additional features waiting for you to discover and utilize.
-Plus, we welcome contributions to make this tool even better!
+- **Explore Further**: OpenAI Review is in its exciting early stages of development.
+We warmly invite you to contribute and join us on this journey to shape the tool's future, enhancing its usability and making it even better.
+Your ideas and contributions can make a real difference!

 ## Getting Started
 ### How to contribute to this project